Hepatitis C Specialist for Treating Hepatitis C

 The best way to prevent Hepatitis C is to avoid exposure to infected blood.
 This includes not sharing needles or other drug paraphernalia, using condoms during sex, and avoiding unsterilized equipment for tattoos or piercings.
 You can also reduce your risk by getting vaccinated for Hepatitis A and B, since having these infections can make Hepatitis C worse.

-Triborough GI has the top NYC gastroenterologists in Brooklyn, Staten Island and the Bronx.
+Triborough GI has the top NYC gastroenterologists in Brooklyn, Staten Island, and the Bronx.
 Our doctors provide only the most specialized and extensive care.
-Highly reputable and top rated in NYC, our gastroenterologists will thoroughly examine, diagnose and help treat your Hepatitis C.
+Highly reputable and top-rated in NYC, our gastroenterologists will thoroughly examine, diagnose, and help treat your Hepatitis C.

-Schedule an appointment at (718) 332-0600 today with one of our Triborough GI doctors at our Brooklyn, Staten Island or Bronx locations for any questions or concerns you have regarding Hepatitis C treatment.
+Schedule an appointment at (718) 795-2734 today with one of our Triborough GI doctors at our Brooklyn, Staten Island or Bronx locations for any questions or concerns you have regarding Hepatitis C treatment.